rackerlabs/docs-style-guide/style-guide/blog-guidelines.rst

    - A conclusion (and a call to action, if appropriate) with links and contact information

-- Consistency: Be consistent in style with other blogs on the Rackspace Developer Blog site.
+- Consistency: Be as consistent as possible in style with other blogs on the Rackspace Developer Blog site.

 - Bullet points: Bullet points are useful for listing features.